-US Withholding for Canadian Independent Contractors: Form W-8BEN
+Tax Forms for Canadian Independent Contractors: Form W-8BEN

 American companies generally withhold income taxes on income paid to foreign nationals.
 Any U.S. firm or company will need your name, address, and tax identification numbers to facilitate payments to you and any tax withholding that might be required by the U.S. government.

 The United States-Canada Income Tax Convention